 Spices do significantly boost dopamine levels

 Therefore, if you want to give yourself a sexual boost, making sure they are in your diet can certainly help.
 Many of them can be found in natural food and drink which is the best way to increase them.

 As we get older these do naturally lessen and the desire for sex can diminish gradually.
-These sex hormones are secreted in us in short pulses which may very from hour to hour or even by the minute.
+These sex hormones are secreted in us in short pulses which may vary from hour to hour or even by the minute.

 Therefore, adding specific vitamins and minerals to your diet can give you that extra kick-start to activity in the bedroom which may have gone completely quiet or lessened over time.

-For example, garlic, a well-known Asian cookery ingredient contains high levels of allicin, which is a compound that can improve blood flow to the sexual organs; Chillies stimulate nerve endings and raise your heart rate, triggering the release of capsaicin which is a endorphin for your brain, and Ginger, which increases blood circulation rapidly.
+For example, garlic, a well-known Asian cookery ingredient contains high levels of allicin, which is a compound that can improve blood flow to the sexual organs; chillies stimulate nerve endings and raise your heart rate, triggering the release of capsaicin which is an endorphin for your brain, and ginger, which increases blood circulation rapidly.

-Indian aphrodisiacs can be traced back to ancient ayurvedic or unani therapies and include methi, hibiscus, ghee, saffron, cardamom, cloves, ashwagandha and shatavari.
+Indian aphrodisiacs can be traced back to ancient ayurvedic or Unani therapies and include methi, hibiscus, ghee, saffron, cardamom, cloves, ashwagandha and Shatavari.
 However, spices are perhaps the most potent among Indian aphrodisiacs.

-The most important factor being to reduce any high fat in your diet and increase the foods that provide you with these vitamins.
-Let’s look at some of the key vitamins and minerals that can help with your sex drive.
+The most important factor is to reduce any high fat in your diet and increase the foods that provide you with these vitamins.
+Let’s look at some of the key vitamins and minerals that can aid better sex.

 It maintains the health of the epithelial tissues which line all the external and internal surfaces of the body, including the linings of the vagina and the uterus in women.

 To boost your vitamin A intake, increase foods such as tomatoes, watermelon, mangoes, liver, eggs, butter, spinach, broccoli, carrots, leeks, peas, cheddar cheese, tuna, pecans and pistachios.

 Apart from sexual desire itself, circulation is the most important component of sexual function.
 Good bodily circulation is mandatory for a good sex life.

-So, for improved circulation, add more vitamin E rich foods into your diet such as almonds, hazel nuts, spinach, kiwi, mango, tomatoes, sunflower seeds, cereals, eggs, butternut squash, green vegetables and plant oils such as soya, corn and olive oil.
+So, for improved circulation, add more vitamin E rich foods into your diets such as almonds, hazelnuts, spinach, kiwi, mango, tomatoes, sunflower seeds, cereals, eggs, butternut squash, green vegetables and plant oils such as soy, corn and olive oil.

 It is important for your the circulation and blood in your arteries, and when working together with vitamin E it accentuates the effect in your body for sex.

 Tangy citrus fruits are popular for their vitamin C properties such as lemons, limes, oranges and grapefruit.
-Other foods rich in vitamin C include peaches, peppers, broccoli, soy beans, kale, chestnuts, brussel sprouts and sweet potatoes.
+Other foods rich in vitamin C include peaches, peppers, broccoli, soybeans, kale, chestnuts, Brussel sprouts and sweet potatoes.

 Protein plays an important role in the well-being and sexual health.
-Dopamine is the feel-good chemical boosted by protein which is converted into neurotransmitters in the brain which is vital for a healthy sex drive.
+Dopamine is the feel-good chemical boosted by protein, which is converted into neurotransmitters in the brain which is vital for a healthy sex drive.

 Protein helps increase stamina thus elongating sex for both men and women.
 It is also essential for producing sperm in men.

 L-arginine increases the production of nitric oxide.
 It works by increasing the flow of blood to the sexual organs in both men and women.
-It helps men obtain erections and the sexual sensitivity in women.
+It helps men obtain erections and sexual sensitivity in women.

-Foods high in protein include soya, tofu, turkey, fat-less chicken, oysters, pine nuts, chickpeas, various beans, red meat, oily fish, eggs, cottage cheese, peas, milk, carrots, beetroot, blueberries, parsnips, bananas and wheatgerm.
+Foods high in protein include soya, tofu, turkey, fat-less chicken, oysters, pine nuts, chickpeas, various beans, red meat, oily fish, eggs, cottage cheese, peas, milk, carrots, beetroot, blueberries, parsnips, bananas and wheat germ.

 Spices do significantly boost dopamine levels and they include basil, black pepper, cayenne pepper, chilli peppers, cumin, fennel, flax seeds, garlic, ginger, mustard seeds, rosemary, sesame seeds, tarragon and turmeric.

 Around 50% of the selenium in a man is in the testes and seminal ducts, and men lose selenium in their semen through orgasm.

 Foods containing selenium include brazil nuts, salmon, tuna, whole-grain cereals, garlic, sesame seeds, kidney, liver, brown rice, mushrooms and all oily fish.

 For a man, a lack of testosterone can affect his ability to get an erection.
 A male orgasm leads to an average loss of approximately 15mg of zinc, so replacement of zinc is important for a man.

-Foods that are rich in zinc include garlic, spinach, okra, dates, avocado, tofu, asparagus, artichokes, cashew nuts, wheat, oats, pomegranate, raspberries, pumpkin seeds, black beans, soy beans, kidney beans, lamb, sardines and the classic aphrodisiac, oysters (6 medium oysters can contain 40 mcg of zinc).
+Foods that are rich in zinc include garlic, spinach, okra, dates, avocado, tofu, asparagus, artichokes, cashew nuts, wheat, oats, pomegranate, raspberries, pumpkin seeds, black beans, soybeans, kidney beans, lamb, sardines and the classic aphrodisiac, oysters (6 medium oysters can contain 40 mcg of zinc).

 Dr Cecilia Tregear who is based at the Wimpole Skin Clinic in Harley Street, London has done some major work related to hormone and anti-ageing.
-In a career of over 25 years working with couples, she has found a strong connection between the nutrition in foods and sex.
+In a career of over 25 years working with couples, she has found a strong connection between nutrition in foods and sex.
 She says:

 “Good nutrition is essential for the healthy production of hormones which maintain the libido and allow for regular and fulfilling sexual activity.”

-Dr Tregear says the the biggest sexual organ is the brain, which produces the chemicals and hormones that trigger feelings of love and attraction, arousal and orgasm.
+Dr Tregear says the biggest sexual organ is the brain, which produces the chemicals and hormones that trigger feelings of love and attraction, arousal and orgasm.